PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 }
 ```

-Now that the compiler knows that this function should be approximated using the LUT, we can give hints how the
+Now that the compiler knows that this function should be approximated using the LUT, we can provide hints on how the
-approximation should be done.
-We do this by adding more key/value pairs to the approx decorator.
+approximation should be performed.
+We do this by adding several key/value pairs to the approx decorator.
 The code snippet
-below the pairs we will be using:
+below shows some of the options:

 ```c
 long approx(strategy="lut" numPrimarySegments="6" bound="(0,16777215)" segements="uniform" approximation="linear") gamma(long a)